10 Snakes Which Are Pure Rainforest Spawn

 Source: iNaturalist user Hemminki Johan – CC BY 4.0

-In the complex rainforest world, every branch, stem or dangling vine represents an opportunity for this snake.
-They’re light enough to weave along even the most delicate of vegetation, typically staying 1-2 metres above ground.
+Vermiculate snail-eaters typically stay 1-2 metres above ground, and are light enough to weave along even the most delicate of vegetation.
 Slugs and their snails are brought out by rainfall, meaning that wet weather is a godsend to this snake, and in the rainforests of eastern Ecuador, they rarely have to wait long.

 4 Butterfly viper